 Reduce grid management costs

-Forecasting represents the low-hanging fruit of solar energy.
-This means that it must be the first response to managing the variable nature of solar energy production.
-Solar forecasting should come before more costly strategies of energy storage and demand/response systems.
+Forecasting represents the low-hanging fruit of renewable energy.
+This means that it must be the first response to managing the variable nature of renewable energy production.
+Power forecasting should come before more costly strategies of energy storage and demand/response systems.

 Shift the peak load